ajroberts10/music-apollo-server/README.md

 }
 ```

-This should preduce a response in the following format:
+This should produce a response in the following format:

 ```
 {